design-automation/mobius-sim-funcs/documentation/pattern.md

 ## Bezier

-**Description:** Creates positions in an Bezier curve pattern, defined by a list of coordinates.
+**Description:** Creates positions in a Bezier curve pattern, defined by a list of coordinates.

 The Bezier is created as either a qadratic or cubic Bezier.
 It is always an open curve.